 - Course content of Critical Reflection on Technology

-- Presentations and discussion (final debate).
+2. Presentation of selected pitches and discussion (final debate).